 - Additional evidence that the safety and confidentiality of the study subjects and scientific integrity of the study are being protected by the sponsor, CRO, PI/QI adherence to federal and state or provincial regulations, Board requirements and GCP guidelines that are referenced under Investigator’s Responsibilities.

 *Corrective measures must address factors that contributed to the issues and new processes, forms, or other changes implemented as corrective action.
 Corrective measures also must include a description of the investigator’s role in helping prevent recurrence, as applicable.

-Submit an appeal of a Board decision via email to Board Appeals to the attention of the Board Chairperson.
+Submit an appeal of the Board decision via e-mail to Board Appeals to the attention of the Board Chairperson.